 ** Floreios are intriguing acrobatic capoeira moves.

-The mestres and schools of some graduated students from the Cordão de Ouro turma of 1980.
+The current mestres of the Cordão de Ouro turma of the 1980.

 Mestre Geraldinnho – Associação de Capoeira Santa Maria